-- Doctor of Physical Therapy, University of South Dakota
+Doctor of Physical Therapy (DPT), Physical Therapy, University of South Dakota

+Dr. Nelson was hired by Briar Cliff University as the Director of Clinical Education for the developing Doctor of Physical Therapy Program in 2014.
+Dr. Nelson came to Briar Cliff after working in clinical physical therapy in the fields of pediatrics, geriatrics, and clinic management.
 Dr. Nelson was chosen to complete a pediatric residency and postdoctoral fellowship through the Munroe-Meyer Institute at the University of Nebraska Medical Center with an emphasis of obtaining skills to sit for the Pediatric Certified Specialist exam including carrying a case load in birth to three, school systems, outpatient therapy, the neonatal intensive care unit, acute care, and in the gait analysis lab.
-She has recently become an American Physical Therapy Association (APTA) Credentialed Clinical Instructor in March 2013.

 Scholarly, Dr. Nelson has participated in multiple research projects focusing on pediatric physical therapy including the effects of methamphetamine in utero and the effects of body weight supported treadmill training on children with cerebral palsy.
 In addition, Dr. Nelson has enjoyed supporting the local chapter of the Muscular Dystrophy Association, supporting Spinal Muscular Atrophy research, and the Children’s Hospital of Wisconsin, and expanding her knowledge base and skills by providing skilled physical therapy services for the lifespan through a variety of employment.

 Iowa Chapter of the American Physical Therapy Association

 Vice Chair of the Northwest District of the IPTA